 Dr. Fitzwater is the Substance Use Medical Director within the Behavioral Health Services section at the Texas Health & Human Services Commission (HHSC).
-In this role he provides medical expertise and leadership related to substance use prevention, intervention and treatment for HHSC funded programs.
+In this role, he provides medical expertise and leadership related to substance use prevention, intervention, and treatment for HHSC-funded programs.
 Additionally, he provides knowledge and expertise on substance use to intra- and inter-agency partners.
-Dr. Fitzwater is the former Medical & Executive Director of the Texas Physician Health Program, a state agency that provides a confidential, non‐disciplinary program for PA's, physicians and certain other licensed healthcare providers to receive assistance and monitoring for conditions that could potentially impair their ability to safely practice.
-In this role he performed evaluations, coordinated care plans and oversaw monitoring programs for providers with substance‐related and psychiatric conditions, allowing them to maintain confidentiality while receiving the help they need in order to be successful in recovery.
+Dr. Fitzwater is the former Medical & Executive Director of the Texas Physician Health Program, a state agency that provides a confidential, non‐disciplinary program for PAs, physicians, and certain other licensed healthcare providers to receive assistance and monitoring for conditions that could potentially impair their ability to safely practice.
+In this role he performed evaluations, coordinated care plans, and oversaw monitoring programs for providers with substance‐related and psychiatric conditions, allowing them to maintain confidentiality while receiving the help they need to be successful in recovery.

 Lewis Foxhall, MD